 This is a collaborative post, so I may have received payment for including one or more of the links it contains about designing a child’s bedroom.
-The Advertising Standards Authority sees this as advertising but I only share content that I think will interest you.

 If you are thinking about redesigning your child’s bedroom, then to get the most value for money, it needs to be a room that is going to grow with them.
 While you might be familiar with the kind of style that you want and generally decorating a room, designing a child’s bedroom is something that is a whole different thing.
 You want the process to be fun, but there are a number of different things to think about.